brianom95/brianom95.github.io/_posts/2014-12-18-salkantay.md

 ## Day 5 (15km)
 Aguas Calientes to Machu Picchu

+We left at 5:00am to tackle the final 1,800 steps between us and Machu Picchu.
+It was pitch black, following the river to a bridge, then trudging up the steep trail.
+Cesar took a bus with some of the others, but these final steps felt important after the past few days.
+We reached the top as the sun rose and were one of the first to enter that day.
+We entered

+To manage the amount of tourists, they have fours designated routes around the site.

 Mirror water, roof tie down pegs, large block walls, terraces, water systems Condor shape.
 Cusco is Puma (Sacsayhuaman is head)